IB Online Workshop completion requirements

 - Acknowledge resources (text, images, audio, video) and ideas of colleagues, other persons and sources, even if you have paraphrased or summarized.

-- For more information and guidelines you may refer to IB publications on academic honesty within the 'support areas' section of the Online Curriculum Centre (OCC), to which you have access during your workshop.
+- For more information and guidelines you may refer to IB publications on academic honesty within the 'support areas' section of the Programme Resource Centre (PRC), to which you have access during your workshop.

 Please note, a certificate may not be awarded if the above requirements are not fulfilled.
 If you are unsure at any time whether you are meeting the requirements, please contact your workshop facilitator